|

 My problems just pour down like the cold, fall rain.

-I know that soon the sun will break through and shine
+I know that soon the sun will break through and shine down a light,

 And all of my problems will be gone overnight.